python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2b_printing_with_format_spec.md

 ```

 ### Exercises
+- Hint: Each of the exercises below will require at least one `input` "ask the user" statement,  and one `print` "display" statement.
 ```python3
 # 1
 # Ask the user a number.
 Display the number rounded to 3 decimal places.